 Wolf Creek

 Consistently one of the earliest mountains to open, Wolf Creek is a perfect option for any powder hound.
 In some years, Wolf Creek can be open by Halloween with nearly all their terrain accessible.
-This year it’s a bit different with only the beginner lift running as of November 20th.
+Since they opened on October 22nd, the storms have pointed at Wolf Creek ski area, and as of late November, they’re 100% Open.
 The ski area is off the beaten path and doesn’t have lodging so take that into account.
 They do have over 1,600 acres and tons of powder days.
 Also, after a long day of blower pow, you can hit the world famous Pagosa hot springs, which overlook the San Juan River.
+Or, save some BIG bucks and stay at Healing Waters which has their own hot springs pool as part of your lodging.
 Not a bad way to end an amazing trip.

 Pros: